top of page

 Customer demographics play an important role in determining the need for a Guest Paging System in a your Food Court.

+Pager to call guests or queue.
 Different customer groups have different preferences, behaviors and expectations regarding the dining experience.
 Understanding these demographics can help food court operators assess whether a Guest Paging System would be beneficial.
 Here's how customer demographics and the need for a guest paging system relate to each other:

 1. Busy Urban Professionals